Do you want to know a secret?

 Ingredients

-- 5 gr fresh yeast available from most supermarket bread counters
+- 5 grams fresh yeast (1%) or dried yeast available from most supermarket bread counters or half sachet of dried ueast

 Instructions

-- If you are making in a stand mixer, place all ingredients in the bowl.
+- If you are making it in a stand mixer, place all ingredients in the bowl.

 - If you are making by hand, place the flour in a large bowl.
 Rub the fresh yeast into the flour.
 Add the salt, then the water.
-Mix well, then knead until smooth - about 10 minutes
+Mix well, then knead until smooth – about 10 minutes.
+Check the temperature and ensure it reaches between 24 and 26C (78F)

-- To use, taken 20% of the weight of flour in Pate Fermentee and add it to the other ingredients at the same time as the flour.
+- To use, measure 20% of the weight of flour in your recipe of Pate Fermentee (eg 200 gr for 1 kilo of flour) and add it to the other ingredients at the same time as the flour.

 Basic bread recipe using pâte fermentée